Patient Information

 © 3D Sleep Nylon Dorsal MAS

 There are private health insurance rebates available for dental extras.
 Amount of rebates will depend on level and type of cover.
 Please use the following item codes and costs to quote this with your health insurer for more guidance as QLD Dental Sleep Therapy has no control over rebate amounts and requirements.
 Most health insurers allow direct claiming with HICAPS at your appointment.
-If you are in Bupa or HCF, these insurers require the second appointment paid up-front in full and for you to submit your receipt and supporting documentation to claim the rebate amount.
+If you are in Bupa, AIA or HCF, these insurers require the second appointment paid up-front in full and for you to submit your receipt and supporting documentation to claim the rebate amount.
 QLD Dental Sleep Therapy bears no responsibility for whether rebates are claimable and strongly recommend you obtain the necessary documentation prior to starting if you wish to claim the rebate amount.

-Appointment 1: (Consultation, intra-oral scans/impressions, assessment and analysis – Total Cost $400 + $500 deposit = $900)
+Appointment 1: (Consultation, intra-oral scans/impressions, assessment and analysis) – Total Cost $400 + $500 deposit = $900)

 963 – $100